jonathan-lei/website-teaching/exampleSite/content/english/about/_index.md

 title: About Us
 bg_image: images/backgrounds/math.jpg
 image: ''
-description: We are Grass STEM, a group of high school students from the Acton-Boxborough School District with a goal of spreading our passion for STEM fields to younger generations.
+description: We are Grass STEM, a group of high school students from Massachusetts with a goal of spreading our passion for STEM fields to younger generations.
 We offer free camps and courses covering math, computer science, and more.

 ---
 ## Meet the Staff

 ##

 ### Jerry Tan, Co-Founder and Math Instructor: